Veetaha/vee-type-safe/README.md

 `(suspect: unknown) => boolean`

+If you specify a generic argument `TTarget` it becomes a true TypeScript type predicate, so that you will be able to get described type from it when using `Vts.TypeDescriptionTarget`:

+`(suspect: unknown) => suspect is TTarget `

 ### `isNumberWithinRange(min, max)`

  Returns a predicate that returns *true* if its argument is a number within the range \[`min`, `max`] or \[`max`, `min`] if `min > max`.